Fast facts

 When paying super contributions:

-- pay at least quarterly by the relevant due dates
+• pay at least four times a year by the relevant quarterly due dates

 Rectifying late payments